rackerlabs/support-how-to/content/how-to/dedicated-hosting/add-new-vpn-user-myrackspace-portal/index.md

    a.
 The VPN username is case-sensitive and requires at least three characters.

    b.
-Do not include the question mark (?) or a space ( ) within the VPN username field.
+Do not include a question mark (?) or space ( ) within the VPN username field.

-8. The **Generate Random Password** box is checked by default.
+8. The **Generate Random Password** box shows as checked by default.
 If you want to add a custom password, uncheck this box.

-   After the box is unchecked, the custom password field displays.
+   After you uncheck the box, the custom password field displays.

    This password must have at least eight characters with uppercase, lowercase, numbers, and special characters.

 9. Click **Create Ticket** at the bottom of the page.

-   After the ticket is created, you are redirected back to your ticket list in the MyRackspace Portal.
-Automation runs in the background while the ticket is created, which typically takes less than a minute to complete.
-After you refresh your browser, the ticket *Create New VPN User on Firewall Request (from template)* is in **Confirm Solved** status.
+   After the ticket generates, you see your ticket list in the MyRackspace Portal.
+Automation runs in the background while the ticket generates, which typically takes less than a minute to complete.
+After you refresh your browser, the ticket, *Create New VPN User on Firewall Request (from template)*, is in **Confirm Solved** status.

 10. Retrieve the password for your new VPN user by opening the ticket.
 The